SpaceShot/aspnet5_setup/README.md

 ### Mono issues
 [mono_threads_boost.sh] (https://github.com/SpaceShot/aspnet5_setup/blob/master/mono_threads_boost.sh)

 dnu restore has often failed for me with many http timeout errors.
 Boosting the MONO_THREADS_PER_CPU variable solves this for me.
-This script automates the task of finding where to put this environment vaariable.
+This script automates the task of finding where to put this environment variable.
 I took this idea from the DNVM setup script, which determines where it wants to add a command alias so it can be launched easily.
 (Suggestions welcome!)

 ### What gets installed?
 Currently, this repository only deals with ASP.NET 5 on Linux, so this will get reorganized when I add Windows support.

-Mono - to run DNX on Mono
+* Mono - to run DNX on Mono
-CoreCLR dependencies - to run DNX on .NET Core
+* CoreCLR dependencies - to run DNX on .NET Core
-Libuv - to support Kestrel
+* Libuv - to support Kestrel
-NodeJS
+* NodeJS
-Yeoman
+* Yeoman
-generator-aspnet (enables yo aspnet)
+* generator-aspnet (enables yo aspnet)
-DNVM (.NET Version Manager)
+* DNVM (.NET Version Manager)

 ### Then what do I do?
 You can get a dnx runtime by doing either of the following